filestack/filestack-js/README.md

 ## Polyfills

-If you target IE11 or iOS before 8.0 you will need to add a `Promise` and `Symbol` polyfill to your page or application.
+If you target IE11 or iOS before 8.0 you will need to add additional polyfills to your page or application.

 Polyfills we recommend:**